 The research carried out at the GIGA is supported by three main departments:

 The employees are organised via the works council, whose chairperson is Nina Waßmann.

-Gender equality is one of the GIGA’s principles and is enshrined in the institute’s charter.
+Diversity and equal opportunity are integral aspects of the GIGA's self-conception, and affirming equality among all genders is one of the principles of our institute.
 Every four years, employees elect an equal opportunities commissioner.
 Currently, Dr. Maren Wagner occupies this office; her deputy is Dr. Mariana Llanos.

 The GIGA research strategy is described in the research plan.
 The GIGA publishes its comprehensive annual report detailing its work.
 The programme budget is used to steer the entire institute and the integrated planning of the research, service, consultation, and management teams.

 The GIGA is a member of the Leibniz Association – a network of 91 independent German research institutes from various disciplines, which is engaged in knowledge- and application-oriented fundamental research.
 The Leibniz Institute has approximately 18,600 employees (including 9,500 scholars) and a total budget of 1.7 billion euros.